PT-symmetry breaking phase transitions in an LMG dimer

-In contrast, when the cut intersects with more of the phase boundaries the results are more complex.
-In Fig.~\ref{fig:exact}(c) we show the behavior at a fixed value of $\lambda$, but one which is large enough to intersect the regions with limit cycles.
-We again see that the exact numerical results match qualitatively with the mean-field predictions, but now the finite size effects are much more pronounced.
+In contrast, when the cut intersects with more phase boundaries the results are more complex.
+In Fig.~\ref{fig:exact}(b) we show the behavior at a fixed value of $\lambda$ which is large enough to intersect the regions without fixed points.
+We see that the quantum results match qualitatively with the mean-field predictions, but now the finite size effects are much more pronounced.
 The general trend, however, is still that the exact results approach those of mean-field theory as $S$ is increased.
-The noise in the mean-field results seen at large $|J|$ is due to imperfect averaging over the dynamics, which are not perfect limit cycles in this regime.
-Similarly, in Fig.~\ref{fig:exact}(d) we show a cut at fixed $J$ but now the value is large enough such that, even at $\lambda=0$, the system is in the symmetry broken phase of the LMG model.
+The noise in the mean-field results is due to imperfect averaging.
+Similarly, in Fig.~\ref{fig:exact}(d) we show a cut at fixed $J$ but now the value is large enough such that, at $\lambda=0$, the system is in the symmetry broken phase of the LMG model.
 The exact numerical results are in general agreement with the mean-field calculations, but again, the noise in the averaging procedure makes it difficult to be more quantitative than this.

 Finally, we note that it is possible to compute an analogue of the Wigner function for spins~\cite{Tilma2016}.
-This allows us to compare a phase space representation of the exact quantum state with the trajectories seen in mean-field theory.
-Some examples of this are shown in Fig.~\ref{fig:wigner}.
-These are shown for spin-$B$, which is driven.
-In panel a) we show the spin Wigner function for $J=0$, $\lambda=0$, in this case the steady state points directly upwards towards the North pole of the Bloch sphere.
-In panel b) we show a set of parameters in the yellow region of Figs.~\ref{fig:phase_diagram} and \ref{fig:exact} where the mean-field prediction is that there are two possible steady state values.
-The spin Wigner function in this case has two regions of high probability, exactly where they are predicted to be by the mean-field results.
-In panel c) we show a case from the region where there are no fixed point solutions to the mean-field equations, but instead a pair of limit cycles are predicted.
+This allows us to compare a phase space representation of the quantum state with the trajectories seen in mean-field theory.
+Examples of this are shown in Fig.~\ref{fig:wigner}.
+In panel (a) we show the spin Wigner function for $J=0$, $\lambda=0$, in this case the steady state points directly upwards towards the North pole of the Bloch sphere.
+Panel (b) shows a set of parameters in the orange region of Fig.~\ref{fig:phase_diagram}(a) where the mean-field prediction is that there are two steady state fixed points.
+We see this corresponds to two regions of high probability, at the locations predicted by mean-field theory.
+In panel (c) we show a case from the region where the mean-field equations predicts a pair of limit cycles.
 We observe a more diffuse distribution of probability in the area where the limit cycles are present.
-We anticipate that this would be more apparent for larger system sizes.
+We anticipate that this would be more apparent for larger systems.

 \paragraph{Conclusions}